awsdocs/amazon-glacier-developer-guide/doc_source/uploading-an-archive-single-op-using-java.md

 1. Execute the `uploadArchive` method by providing the request object as a parameter\.

-   In response, Amazon S3 Glacier \(Glacier\) returns an archive ID of the newly uploaded archive\.
+   In response, Amazon S3 Glacier \(S3 Glacier\) returns an archive ID of the newly uploaded archive\.

 The following Java code snippet illustrates the preceding steps\.